 And two, you shouldn’t need to rely on anyone else for your self esteem.
-It should come from within and your other sources of inspiration.
-People are inconsistent and unreliable for this – that sounds really pessimistic, but it’s not!
+It should come from within.
+People are inconsistent and unreliable for this – that might sound pessimistic, but it’s not!
 All it means is that everyone has their own ups and downs, and the person you rely on to boost your mood and self esteem may not be happy themselves on a given day.

-So definitely find a source of joy and confidence that’s consistent, such as a book, podcast, or any one of the others I mentioned above.
+So definitely find a source of joy that’s consistent, such as a book, podcast, or any one of the others I mentioned above.

 7. Use positive affirmations